tetsuo/tetsuo.github.io/articles/mailroom.md

 > How PostgreSQL alone can handle your account activation and password reset workflows without relying on a message broker.

-[**mailroom**](https://github.com/tetsuo/mailroom/) is a transactional email system that leverages PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect changes in account status and batch-process related email notifications.
+[**mailroom**](https://github.com/tetsuo/mailroom/) is a transactional email system designed for user lifecycle communications.
+It leverages PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect changes in account status and batch-process related email notifications.

 In this post, I walk through how it's built, the problems it solves, and the trade-offs that come with the approach.